Preliminary Hearings

 About Preliminary Hearings

-The Criminal Division of the DeKalb County Magistrate Court holds preliminary hearings on felony cases at 9:00 am, 10:00 am, 1:00 pm, 2:00 pm and 3:00 pm, Tuesday, Wednesday and Thursday of every week.
+The Criminal Division of the DeKalb County Magistrate Court holds preliminary hearings on felony cases at 9:00 am, 10:00 am, 1:00 pm, 2:00 pm and 3:00 pm, Monday, Tuesday, Wednesday, Thursday and Friday of every week.
 The purpose of a preliminary hearing is to determine whether there is sufficient reason (probable cause) to believe the defendant committed the crime(s) alleged in the warrant(s) that have been issued against the defendant.
 If probable cause exists the case is sent to the Superior Court.
 The District Attorney’s office will investigate the case further and decide on further prosecution.
 The decision of the Magistrate Court does not determine the guilt or innocence of the defendant.
 Defendants are entitled to be represented by a private attorney of their own choosing or may be represented by an attorney from the Public Defender’s Office.

 During the hearing the State will present evidence they believe shows probable cause.
 The defendant’s attorney has the right to cross examine any witness called by the State.
 The defense can also call witnesses, but that is rarely done at a preliminary hearing.
 The judge may also reconsider the defendant’s bond, as appropriate.